dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/external-assets.md

 }'
 ```

-If you're using open-source, you don't need the authentication headers and should point it at your open-source URL (in this example, `http://localhost:3000`):
+If you're using open source, you don't need the authentication headers and should point it at your open source URL (in this example, `http://localhost:3000`):

 ```shell
 curl \